marcelauliano/MitoHiFi/README.md

 MitoHifi v2 will:

 (i) extract mito reads and assemble them with hifiasm (flag -r), or find the mito contigs among assembled contigs (flag -c)
-(ii) indetify and separate NUMTS from real mitochontigs
+(ii) indentify and separate NUMTS from real mitochontigs
 (iii) generate a circularized, non-redudant and annotated version of all the mitochondria sequences present in your sample (iv) choose a final consensus as the final mitochondria